Philadelphia College of Osteopathic Medicine hosts only F-1 visa types which is a

 International students must always make sure that any employment they engage in is

-legal employment are required to have the necessary employment authorization
+legal employment.
+A student is required to have the necessary employment authorization

-before

-you begin work.
-Consultation with the Registrar before beginning any employment is
+before beginning work.
+Consultation with the Registrar before beginning any employment

 Categories of F-1 Student Employment